beringresearch/ivis/docs/embeddings_benchmarks.rst

 .. image:: _static/ivis_embeddings_benchmarks.png

-Mantel tests measures correlatino between two distance matrices - embedding space and original space Euclidean distances of cluster centroids.
-Overall, we can conclude that ``ivis`` preserves inter-cluster distances in low-dimensional spaces, outperforming other dimensionality reduction techniques.
+The Mantel Test measures correlation between two distance matrices - embedding space and original space Euclidean distances of cluster centroids.
+From our experiment, we can conclude that ``ivis`` preserves inter-cluster distances well, with average PCC being ~0.75 in the MNIST and Levine datasets.
+Importantly, ``ivis`` outperformes other dimensionality reduction techniques.